Website Launch Checklist: Key Highlights

 8. Identify Project Stakeholders

-By acknowledging your project stakeholders, such as potential and existing clients, investors or business partners, you can ensure messaging and strategy is directed to achieve stakeholder satisfaction.
+By acknowledging your project stakeholders, such as potential and existing clients, investors or business partners, you can ensure messaging and strategy are directed to achieve stakeholder satisfaction.

 9. Track Progress, Approvals & Change Requests